JasonToups/rick-and-morty/README.md

 ## API Call for Filtered Results

-1. The results of the filtered call.
+1. DONE - The results of the filtered call.

 ## Cards